artineering-io/flair-docs/_includes/faq/setup.md

 I receive an activation failure
 <div markdown="1">
 If activation key is not valid, or the existing license is no longer valid, an error message will appear.
-`Retry` will prompt you to enter a valid activation key, and `Cancel` will run Flair as demo this session.
+`Retry` will prompt you to enter a valid activation key, and `Cancel` will run Flair as the free version this session.
 </div>

 The viewport is all black and I get the Error compiling GLSL code.